launchdarkly/ios-client-sdk/MigrationGuide.md

 ==================================================

 # Getting Started
-Follow the steps below to migrate your app from v2.x to v3.0.0.
+Follow the steps below to migrate your app from v2.x or v3.x to v4.0.0.
 Most of these steps will be required, your IDE will give you build errors if you don't take them.
-However some steps (such as converting time intervals to Millis) the compiler can't warn you about.
-We recommend reading through the guide before starting to get a feel for what you will need to do to migrate your app to v3.0.0.
+We recommend reading through the guide before starting to get a feel for what you will need to do to migrate your app to v4.0.0.

 ### Multiple Environments
-Version 3.0.0 does not support multiple environments.
-If you use version 2.14.0 or later and set LDConfig's `secondaryMobileKeys` you will not be able to migrate to version 3.0.0.
+Version 4.0.0 does not support multiple environments.
+If you use version 2.14.0 or later and set LDConfig's `secondaryMobileKeys` you will not be able to migrate to version 4.0.0.
 Multiple Environments will be added in a future release to the Swift SDK.

 ### Swift Version
-Version 3.0.0 is built on Swift 4.2 using Xcode 10.
+Version 4.0.0 is built on Swift 4.2 using Xcode 10.
 The SDK will not build using previous Swift versions, and therefore you must use Xcode 10 or later to build.

-[API Differences from v2.x](#api-differences-from-v2x) lists all of the changes to the API.
+[API Differences from v2.x or v3.x](#api-differences-from-v2x-or-v3x) lists all of the changes to the API.

 ## Migration Steps
-1. Integrate the v3.0.0 SDK into your app. (e.g. CocoaPods podfile or Carthage cartfile change to point to v3.0.0).
+1. Integrate the v4.0.0 SDK into your app. (e.g. CocoaPods podfile or Carthage cartfile change to point to v4.0.0).
 See [Integrate the Swift SDK into your app using either CocoaPods or Carthage](#integrate-the-swift-sdk-into-your-app-using-either-cocoapods-or-carthage) for details.
 2. Clean, and delete Derived Data.
 3. Update imports to `LaunchDarkly`.
 See [Update imports to `LaunchDarkly`](#update-imports-to-launchdarkly) for details.
 4. In Swift code, replace instances of `LDClient.sharedInstance()` with `LDClient.shared`.
-Do not change Objective-C `[LDClient sharedInstance]` instances.
+Do not change Objective-C `[LDClient sharedInstance]` occurrences.
 5. Update `LDUser` and properties.
 See [Update `LDUser` and properties](#update-lduser-and-properties) for details.
 6. Update `LDConfig` and properties.
 See [Update `LDConfig` and properties](#update-ldconfig-and-properties) for details.
 7. Update `LDClient` Controls.
 See [Update `LDClient` Controls](#update-ldclient-controls) for details.